-One-sided deals don’t last.
-Often one’s instinct is to negotiate to one-up or take advantage of the other side.
-But long term, if you bleed the other side with excessive demands or impose conditions and restrictions that are too onerous, the relationship will abort.
-For your licensing partnership to endure there needs to be a give and take.
+Resist the instinct to bleed the other side with excessive demands or impose conditions and restrictions that are too onerous.
+If you do, the relationship will abort.
+For a licensing partnership to endure there needs to be give and take; that means compromise.

-Sure, you want the best deal; but put yourself in the other side’s shoes.
-They may need some help, especially these days with unemployment reaching record highs.
-If you are not flexible in your demands, you may find yourself a creditor in Bankruptcy Court.
+Sure, each side wants the best deal; but put yourself in the other’s shoes.
+They may need some breathing room and flexibility, especially with supply chain problems compounded by Covid 19 and the war in Ukraine.
+If your demands are too onerous in the context of an uncertain and challenging marketplace, you may find yourself a creditor in Bankruptcy Court.
 Think JCPenny and Neiman Marcus, to name a few.

-2. The More Either Party to the License Does Not Need to Do the Deal the More Leverage that Party Has When Negotiating It
+2. The More A Party to the License Doesn’t Need to Do the Deal the More Leverage that Party Has When Negotiating It

-As they say in banking circles, if you don’t need a loan, you will be the first to get it.
+As they say in banking , those who don’t need a loan are the first to be offered one.
 The same in licensing.
-If this is a deal you have to have, you may be compelled to agree to one-sided terms you may regret.
-So you should set your limits before you start and be ready to walk if the other side demands you exceed those limits.
+If you have alternatives to the deal you are being offered, you can more easily evaluate it objectively.
+But if this is a deal you fell you must have, watch out: you may be compelled to agree to unfavorable terms you may regret.
+So set your limits before you start negotiating and be ready to walk if the other side demands you exceed them.

-Although you may think this is a once-in-a-lifetime opportunity, you always have options no matter what side of the negotiating table you are on.
-Think what your best alternative to this agreement is.
-You have one.
-And the better your alternative, the greater your ability to improve the terms of this agreement.
-So don’t be afraid to raise the stop sign when the other side seeks to take advantage.
+You always have options no matter what side of the negotiating table you are on, though the alternatives may not be immediately apparent.
+So don’t be afraid to raise the stop sign if the other side seeks to take advantage.
 When you signal you are ready to walk, the other side may suddenly try to pull you back.
 If they don’t, keep walking.

-3. Quality Matters: The Licensor Must Monitor Product Quality to Ensure it Is Consistent With the Licensed Brand
+3. Quality Matters: The Licensor Must Monitor Product Quality to Ensure It Is Consistent With its Brand

 As Jeff Bezos famously said, your brand is what people say about you when you’re not in the room.
 In other words, your brand is your reputation.
-To maintain it, your brand has to reflect product quality and must also be trustworthy, distinctive, relevant, consistent, ethical and fair.
+To maintain it, your brand must reflect product quality and be trustworthy, distinctive, relevant, consistent, ethical and fair.

-To ensure quality, the licensor must monitor the product the licensee is distributing.
-The licensor must also oversee the licensee’s conduct and marketing messages to confirm that they reflect the brand’s attributes.
-Together, both parties to the license agreement are brand ambassadors, sharing the responsibility to protect and promote brand quality and integrity.
+To ensure quality, the licensor should monitor the product the licensee is distributing.
+The licensor should also oversee the licensee’s conduct and marketing messages to confirm they reflect the brand’s attributes.

 If the licensee has the right to use the licensor’s trademark in connection with the licensed product, the licensor’s obligation to monitor product quality is even greater.
-The licensor must make sure that it is identified in the public eye as the source of the product.
-Insufficient quality control (so-called “naked licensing”) can result in the abandonment of the licensed trademark.
-See Barcamerica Int’l USA Trust v.
-Tyfield Importers, Inc., 289 F.3d 589, 596 (9th Cir.
-2002) (“Where the licensor fails to exercise adequate quality control over the licensee, ‘a court may find that the trademark owner has abandoned the trademark, in which case the owner would be estopped from asserting rights to the trademark.’”).
+The licensor must be identified in the public eye as the source of the product.
+Insufficient quality control by the brand owner (so-called “naked licensing”) can result in the abandonment of the licensed trademark.
+The licensor’s supervision should produce consistent quality.

 Licensee agrees that the nature and quality of the products licensed will meet or exceed the standards set by Licensor.
 Licensee’s failure to conform to these quality controls may result in the termination of this License Agreement.